Mechina: Pre-army mechinot

-Religious pre-army mechina
+Religious

-A religious mechina is intended for graduates of a yeshiva high school or a religious high school, and prepares them for their service in the Israel Defense Forces.
-Focus is placed on preparing them for the encounter with secular society in the army by studying "Machshava" - Jewish thought, beliefs, and outlooks.
-Students also prepare physically for their service period, and receive leadership training from active-duty officers.
+A religious mechina is intended for graduates of a yeshiva high school or a religious high school and prepares them for their service in the Israel Defense Forces.
+Focus is placed on preparation for interfacing with secular society in the army by studying Machshava—Jewish thought, beliefs, and outlooks.
+Students also prepare physically for their service period and receive leadership training from active-duty officers.

 The first religious mechina, Bnei David, was founded in 1988 in Eli, a Jewish settlement in the West Bank.